Fvaguirre/Positive-Psychology-PSYCH-4730-/Lecture2.md

 * Gratitude allows us to be more active in life (as opposed to passive).
 Noticing and looking for what you're grateful for allows us to be more present.

 2. **Gratitude blocks toxic, negative emotions**, such as envy, resentment, regret--emotions that can destroy our happiness.
-Study by Alex Wood in 2008 in the Journal of Research Personality shows that gratitude can reduce frequency and duration of derpression.
+Study by Alex Wood in 2008 in the Journal of Research Personality shows that gratitude can reduce frequency and duration of depression.
 * You cannot feel envious and grateful at the same time.

 3. **Grateful people are more stress resistent**.
 Studies show that in the face of serious trauma, adversity, and suffering, people who have a grateful disposition recover more quickly.